hakeemtfrank/hakeemtfrank.github.io/projects.md

 <strong>Guide</strong>: Prof. C. V. Jawahar.
 <br>

+The category of a sample plays a central role in expressing its underlying semantics.
+If two modalities are known to share a common set of categories, this can be useful in modelling their mutual semantics with respect to each other.
 We make an attempt towards leveraging this shared information to model cross-modal semantics of a sample.
 For this, we introduce the notion of cross-specificity.
 Given collections of samples from two different modalities that share a common set of semantic categories, cross-specificity measures how well a sample in one modality portrays its (categorical)semantics relative to samples that belong to the same category in another modality.

 </div>